MiroslavKolosnjaji/AutoPartsEstoreSystem/README.md

 - Database design and entity modeling
 - Implementing CRUD operations for managing parts, brands, and models
 - Developing search functionality based on brand, model, and engine type
-- Adding shopping cart and checkout features
+- Adding shopping purchaseOrder and checkout features
 - User authentication and registration system
 - Testing and debugging
 - Integration with CircleCI for continuous integration and automated testing